Anne-Flore Cabouat

 This position paper was accepted at ACM CHI24 Workshop: Toward a More Comprehensive Understanding of Visualization Literacy.

-Continue reading A case to study the relationship between data visualization readability and visualization literacy (position paper)Open Questions about the Visualization of Sociodemographic Data
+Continue reading A case to study the relationship between data visualization readability and visualization literacy (position paper)Starting my M2 internship

 The visualization research community engaged a reflection on how to represent data about people.
 This work collects a set of open research questions and highlights some future research directions.